 Finding great satisfaction in watching someone recover from an injury and return to living, Dr. David Novak chose the field of orthopedic surgery because he wanted to have a direct impact on the quality of life of his patients.
 After earning a BA in Economics from the University of Pennsylvania, Dr. Novak received his medical degree from Georgetown University where he was named a member of Alpha Omega Alpha, the National Medical Honor Society.
 He remained in Washington, DC, at Georgetown University Medical Center to complete a residency in orthopedic surgery.
-He then completed advanced fellowship training in sports medicine and arthroscopy at the Southern California Orthopedic Institute in Van Nuys, California.
+He then completed advanced fellowship training in sports medicine and arthroscopy at the Southern California Orthopedic Institute in Los Angeles, California.

 Dr. Novak worked intensively with some of the best sports and arthroscopic surgeons in the country during his fellowship training and today is able to perform advanced arthroscopic techniques for a number of orthopedic problems.
 His special interests include sports medicine and sports injuries, complex problems of the shoulder, elbow, and knee, arthroscopic rotator cuff repair, arthroscopic shoulder stabilization for loose or dislocating shoulder, ACL and ligament reconstruction, meniscus repair, and cartilage restoration of the knee, and adult joint reconstruction.
 He has significant experience in replacement of the shoulder and knee, including MAKO robot assisted partial and total knee replacement and GPS-navigated anatomic and reverse shoulder replacement.